 In September 2010, the Danish Tax Authorities issued a decision concluding that distributions declared in 2005 and 2006 by our Danish subsidiary were subject to Danish at-source dividend withholding tax.
 We do not believe that our Danish subsidiary is liable for such withholding tax and filed an appeal with the Danish Tax Tribunal.
 In December 2011, the Danish Tax Tribunal issued a ruling in favor of NetApp.
 The Danish tax examination agency appealed this decision at the Danish High Court (DHC) in March 2012.
 In February 2016, the DHC requested a preliminary ruling from the Court of Justice of the European Union (CJEU).
-Parties were heard before the court in October 2017.
 In March 2018, the Advocate General issued an opinion which was largely in favor of NetApp.
 The CJEU was not bound by the opinion of the Advocate General and issued its preliminary ruling in February 2019.
 The CJEU ruling did not preclude the Danish Tax Authorities from imposing withholding tax on distributions based on the benefits of certain European Union directives.
-The preliminary ruling will be reviewed and may be subjected to additional briefing by the DHC.
-Once complete, the DHC will then issue its final decision.
-While the timing and outcome of a final decision on this matter is uncertain, we believe it is more likely than not that our distributions were not subject to withholding tax and we intend to vigorously defend any withholding tax claims by the Danish Tax Authorities.
+On May 3, 2021, the DHC reached a decision resulting in NetApp prevailing on the predominate distribution made in 2005.
+The smaller distribution made in 2006 was ruled in favor of the Danish Tax Authorities.
+On May 28, 2021, the Danish Tax Authorities appealed the DHC decision to the Danish Supreme Court.
+We believe it is more likely than not that our distributions were not subject to withholding tax and we will continue to support our position in the appeals process with the Danish Supreme Court.